PatnalaMadhuShalini/glucovigil/docs/project_documentation.md

 #### 4.2.2 Use Case Diagrams

-The GlucoVigile Health Analytics system involves three primary actors who interact with various features and functionalities of the platform:
+The GlucoVigil Health Analytics system involves three primary actors who interact with various features and functionalities of the platform:

 ### Text-Based Use Case Diagram